-- 1. Preset Configuration: You may create a new Preset, adjust an existing Preset, or create a new Preset from an existing Preset: - To create a new Preset, enter the name for the new Preset in the

-- To make changes to an existing Preset, select it from the pull down list, make the needed changes and save it. - To create a new Preset starting with an existing Preset, first select the existing Preset from the pull down list.
+- 1. Preset Configuration: You may create a new Preset, adjust an existing Preset, or create a new Preset from an existing Preset: - To create a new Preset, enter the name for the new Preset in the field to the left of the word Preset.
+Then make all of the settings needed and save it. - To make changes to an existing Preset, select it from the pull down list, make the needed changes and save it. - To create a new Preset starting with an existing Preset, first select the existing Preset from the pull down list.
 Next, enter the name for the new Preset and save it.
 Then make the needed changes and save it.

 Presets may be created for any licensed inputs, even if the SFP module for an input is not plugged into its respective socket at the time.
 This makes it easy to swap SFP input modules without having to recreate presets after the insertion or removal of an SFP module.
 Note that if a licensed SFP module is not detected, such as when one is removed to be swapped, its monitoring inputs will be muted.
 Likewise, if the required license has not been entered for an SFP module that is inserted, its monitoring inputs will also be muted.

 Refer to the Licenses section in this chapter to install software licenses.